wotalota/indi-rolloffrpi/doc/rolloffrpi.md

 ![Components](components.png)

-The driver as with other INDI drivers can be on the same host as the Ekos client or remote on a different computer located in the observatory.
+The driver as with other INDI drivers can be on the same host as the Ekos client or remote on a different computer located in the observatory. [ Edit to remove WiFi and the Arduino ]

 # The driver